 Hello, and welcome to Dressed for My Day.
 Today we’re going down under!
 That is, we’re talking undergarments.
-When I start pulling out my spring and summer dresses, white pants, tank tops and even my sneakers, I realize it’s also time to refresh some of the undergarments I wear primarily in the warmer months.
-So I thought today would be a good day for a spring undergarment essentials refresh.
+When I start pulling out my spring and summer dresses, white pants, tank tops and linen favorites, I realize it’s also time to refresh some of the undergarments I wear primarily in the warmer months.
+So I thought today would be a good day for an undergarment essentials refresh.
+(NOTE: I update this post annually.
+Some comments in the comment section are from previous years.)

 Undergarments can make or break an outfit.
 It’s essential that we wear undergarments that fit, do what they’re supposed to do effectively and stay where they’re supposed to stay…under!
 In fact, the right bra – one that lifts and supports – can truly make you look more slender and even more alive and energetic, whereas wearing an old or unsupportive bra can easily make you look 5-10 years older than your are.
 Yes, it’s that important, ladies.

-That said, if it’s been a while since you’ve had a professional bra fitting, I suggest you slip into Soma, my favorite lingerie store, or your favorite department store to get fitted as soon as possible.
-According to those who conduct such fittings, most women are not wearing the right size bra.
+That said, if it’s been a while since you’ve had a professional bra fitting, I suggest you use the Bra Guide at Soma, my favorite lingerie store to determine your correct size.
+Supposedly, most women are not wearing the right size bra.
+It’s time to fix that.

 Panties

-#1 – Nude panties for white pants and skirts
+#1 – Flesh toned panties for wearing under white pants and shorts

 I think every gal needs multiple pairs of basic nude panties to wear under white garments.
 And when I say nude, I mean your color of nude, of course.
 For several years now I’ve been wearing the Vanishing Edge Microfiber with Lace High Leg Briefs in the shade warm amber from Soma.
 I absolutely love these undies.